 The writings here do not aspire to scholarly rigor.
 They are thought experiments, observations, and reflections on the writings of others, encountered through my work on various projects.
 Thank you for joining me in these explorations.

-— Thaddeus Squire, Spring 2020
+— Thaddeus Squire

-The photographs that you find throughout this site are public domain and have been drawn from the Historic American Building Survey (HABS), a project of the Library of Congress.
-HABS was begun in 1933 as part of Roosevelt’s New Deal and seeks to document for public benefit the diversity of America’s built environment–a commoning project as wondrous as it is impossible.
+Architecture, historic building craft, and horticulture are go-to source for images to break the text.
+The photographs throughout this site are public domain and are either my own (most of the plant and garden images) or have been drawn from the Historic American Building Survey (HABS), a project of the Library of Congress.
+HABS was begun in 1933 as part of F. D. Roosevelt’s New Deal and seeks to document for public benefit the diversity of America’s built environment and the “American vernacular”–a commoning project as wondrous as it is impossible.